cjxe/blog/_posts/a-step-by-step-approach-to-debugging/2025-03-08-a-step-by-step-approach-to-debugging.md

 ## 1. Be in a good mental state.

 Being in a bad state increases the sensitivity of feelings and emotions, which decreases objectivity in finding a better solution.

-E.g., I needed to drill 2 holes in the bathroom wall to hang a drawer.
-I felt stressed to the point that it negatively affected my hand coordination.
-I tried to ignore the over-stress and started drilling.
-The result was misaligned holes.
-Then, I spent even more time trying to fix it.

 So, before making a decision, I check my mental state, and I proceed accordingly.

 If I am in a bad mental state, I do some of the following to feel better: